velniaszs/Fabric_Workspace_Settings/docs/OPEN-ISSUES.md

 Accepted as a deliberate bound.
 Residual, unaddressed: when the cap is what stops the loop, the flow returns **success with a silently truncated list** — neither the flow nor the app can tell that apart from a complete result.
 If gateway counts ever approach five pages, either surface a "more results exist" flag from `more`, or raise the cap.
 Not actioned.

-### 1.5 Stale connection reference — FIXED
+### 1.5 Stale connection reference — DONE

-**Verified fixed 2026-08-06.** `customizations.xml` contains **zero** matches for `sharedwebcontents` / `shared_webcontents`.
+**Verified done 2026-08-06.** `customizations.xml` contains **zero** matches for `sharedwebcontents` / `shared_webcontents`.
 A single connection reference remains, pointing at the custom connector — which is correct.
 Its logical name changed to `…_e4bca` on 2026-08-07 when the connection was recreated during the consent fix (§9.3); recreating a connection mints a **new** connection reference, so re-export and confirm every flow moved across rather than assuming it.

-### 1.6 Two different broker service principals (FN.1) — FIXED & EXPORTED
+### 1.6 Two different broker service principals (FN.1) — DONE

 `GetFabricToken` requested its token as `sp_fabric_powerapp` (`a385fde9-…`) while all eight networking flows used `sp_fabric_monit` (`b5c04c9c-…`).